-Free Range eggs are a step above cage free in that these hens have the option to go outside; however, many hens do not actually wander outside their barns as doors are small, are only open for limited times, or don’t accommodate the entire flock.
+Free Range eggs are a step above cage-free in that these hens have the option to go outside; however, many hens do not wander outside their barns as doors are small, are only open for limited times, or don't accommodate the entire flock.
 They are required to have at least two square feet of free-roaming outside pasture space, as stipulated by the HFAC Certified Humane standards, which allows them space to engage in natural behaviors like roosting, dust bathing, scratching, and other social interactions.

 This claim is mildly misleading because the FDA banned the use of hormones in all poultry production back in the 1950s.
 That means no chicken meat—nor eggs—on the market will ever contain hormones.

-Antibiotics are rarely used in the egg industry, but you can feel comfortable knowing that there are none administered to your hens!
+Antibiotics are rarely used in the egg industry, but you can feel comfortable knowing that there are none administered to your hens.

 Although many brands attempt to get their eggs on store shelves within 72 hours of being laid, there is no regulation on the term "Farm Fresh."
 Admit it: It's probably meant to evoke images of overall-clad farmers and bucolic landscapes, no?
 A better indication of how fresh the egg is would be the grade.
 Grade A eggs allow for more air space in the egg, which indicates an older egg than Grade AA.

-This claim is a little odd considering chickens are actually omnivores.
-In the wild, they’ll eat a diet of omega-3-rich grasses and get their protein from insects, grasshoppers, and worms.
+This claim is a bit odd considering chickens are omnivores.
+In the wild, they'll eat a diet of omega-3-rich grasses and get their protein from insects, grasshoppers, and worms.
 Vegetarian-fed will mean that their grain feed contains no animal by-products (as protein) and will be supplemented with vegetarian-based protein sources such as soybeans.

 Omega-3 enriched eggs are often given feed that has been supplemented with flax seeds and sometimes fish oil.
 Unfortunately, this term is not regulated, so there's no way to really prove that the eggs you're consuming will have significantly higher levels of omega-3s.
 You're better off investing in your own ground flax, chia seeds, or wild fatty fish to ensure you'll be receiving the most benefits of this anti-inflammatory fat.